docker/docs/docker-hub/publish/index.md

 ## Who's eligible to become a verified publisher?

-Any independent software vendor who distributes software on Docker Hub can join the Verified Publisher Program and enjoy the benefits.
-Find out more by heading to the
-[Docker Verified Publisher Program](https://www.docker.com/partners/programs){:target="_blank" rel="noopener" class="_"} page.
+Any independent software vendor who distributes software on Docker Hub can join the Verified Publisher Program.
+Find out more by heading to the [Docker Verified Publisher Program](https://www.docker.com/partners/programs){:target="_blank" rel="noopener" class="_"} page.